-Information advice and guide are offered to WRNMMC researchers in conducting research during research steps: initiating, planning, conducting, communicating, and monitoring research impact.
-Information advice is offered through the consultation, academic mentorship, and education.
+Information advice and guide are offered to WRNMMC researchers in conducting research during research steps: initiating, planning, conducting, and communicating.
+Information advice is offered through the advisory, mentorship, and education.

-Guiding Research is an information guiding for WRNMMC researcher and scientists in conducting research.
+Guiding Research is an information advisory for WRNMMC researchers and scientists in conducting research.

-There are five steps of the research process (initiating, planning, conducting, communicating, and monitoring scholars' research advancement) where information guiding is provided.
-Each research step requires information in order to provide information guidance or mentorship.
+Initiating, planning, conducting, and communicating are research steps.
+Each research step requires information in order to provide guidance or mentorship.
 For research steps that do not apply to your research, please use Not Applicable (N/A).

-For information advice, please submit the Guiding Research Questions request and identify the research step of the research process.
+For information advice, please submit the Guiding Research Questions request.

 Darnall Medical Library | Walter Reed NMMC | Building 1, Room 3458 | 8955 Wood Road | Bethesda, MD 20889 | 301-295-1184/85 | Open Monday-Friday, 0700-1630

 After-hours access to the library is available to WRNMMC Staff via the CDO at 301-295-4611.